-These are the instructions to root Samsung Galaxy A3 SM-A300G (running on android 4.4.4, built id KTU84P.A300GDXU1AOA4) using Odin on Windows Computer.
+These are instructions on how to root Samsung Galaxy A3 SM-A300G (running on android 4.4.4, built id KTU84P.A300GDXU1AOA4) using Odin on Windows Computer.

 Requirements: Your Samsung Galaxy A3 SM-A300G should have at least 30-40 percent of battery to perform the rooting process.